 ACT's arbitrations with examinees are generally conducted by the American Arbitration Association ("AAA") in accordance with its Consumer Arbitration Rules.
-The AAA is a public service, not-for-profit organization dedicated to helping resolve disputes.
+The AAA is a public service, notfor-profit organization dedicated to helping resolve disputes.
 ACT is not related to or affiliated with the AAA in any way.
 The arbitrations are conducted through written submissions unless the arbitrator decides that a hearing is necessary.
-The only issue for arbitration is whether ACT acted reasonably and in good faith in deciding to cancel the scores.
+For Disputes related to score cancelation decisions made as part of an Individual Score Review, the issue for arbitration is whether ACT has a good faith reason to believe that the questioned scores are invalid.
 Proof of misconduct is not required to cancel scores.
 Most of the filing fee for arbitration will be paid by ACT, but the examinee will pay a portion of the fee, as permitted by the AAA's rules.
-Under the January 1, 2016 AAA Consumer Arbitration Rules, if an examinee arbitrates a decision by ACT to cancel his or her test scores, the examinee must pay a filing fee of \$200 to the AAA as the examinee's share of the filing fee.
+Under the September 1, 2018 AAA Consumer Arbitration Rules, if an examinee arbitrates a decision by ACT to cancel his or her test scores, the examinee will pay a filing fee of \$200 to the AAA as the examinee's share of the filing fee.
 This fee is payable in full when a claim is filed.
 ACT will pay a \$1,700 filing fee and a \$1,500 arbitrator compensation fee.